stoklund/portable-simd/portable-simd.md

 operations.
 This means that any subnormal operand is treated as 0, and any subnormal result is rounded to 0.

-Not that this differs from WebAssembly scalar floating-point semantics which require correct subnormal handling.
+Note that this differs from WebAssembly scalar floating-point semantics which require correct subnormal handling.

 # Operations